Bull-baiting: England

 Before the event started, the bull's nose was blown full of pepper to enrage it before the baiting.
 The bull was often placed in a hole in the ground.
 A variant of bull-baiting was "pinning the bull", where specially-trained dogs would set upon the bull one at a time, a successful attack resulting in the dog fastening his teeth strongly in the bull's snout.
 The extinct Old English Bulldog was specially bred for this sport.

 Bull-baiting was not only practiced as a form of recreation; there was a long-held belief that baiting improved the meat quality and tenderness when consumed.
 By the early nineteenth century, the sport began to die out, both because the baiting caused a public nuisance and because of new concerns about animal cruelty.

-The Bull Baiting at Wokingham was advertised in the newspaper in 1774.
+The Bull Baiting at Wokingham was advertised in the newspaper in 1774:

-Bull baiting advertised in 1780 appears to indicate that it was organised by a local hostelry.
+Bull baiting advertised in 1780 appears to indicate that it was organized by a local hostelry:

-A Bill for the suppression of the practice was introduced into the House of Commons in 1800 by Sir William Pulteney.
-The Bill was defeated by a one-vote margin.
-A second Bill was introduced in 1802 by John Dent, but was defeated by thirteen votes.
+By the early 19th century, baiting had fallen out of favor, to the point that it was reviewed disparagingly in Strutt's Sports and Pastimes of the People of England (1801): "[bull-baiting is] attended only by the lowest and most despicable part of the people."
+A bill for the suppression of the practice was introduced into the House of Commons in 1800 by Sir William Pulteney.
+The bill was defeated by a one-vote margin.
+A second bill was introduced in 1802 by John Dent, but was defeated by thirteen votes.
 Bull baiting was still taking place, a newspaper reported in 1818 that a bull being taken from the stake to a stable had killed a man at Bilston Wake.
 Bulls were excluded from the protections afforded to other cattle in the Cruel Treatment of Cattle Act 1822.
-Bull-baiting was not finally outlawed until parliament passed the Cruelty to Animals Act of 1835, which forbade the keeping of any house, pit, or other place for baiting or fighting any bull, bear, dog, or other animal.
+Bull-baiting was not finally outlawed until Parliament passed the Cruelty to Animals Act 1835, which forbade the keeping of any house, pit, or other places for baiting or fighting any bull, bear, dog, or other animals.

 Ireland

 Bull-baiting (tarbh-ghríosú) was widespread in Ireland in the 17th–19th centuries.

 In Dublin, bull-baiting took place near the Cornmarket and in Smithfield.
-On St Stephen's Day 1789, a riot followed a bull-bait: soldiers fired on the crowd and four were killed.
+On Saint Stephen's Day 1789, a riot followed a bull-bait: soldiers fired on the crowd and four were killed.

-In Wexford, the activity arrived in 1621, brought by the Guild of Butchers; bulls were baited twice a year and their hides presented to the Mayor.
+In Wexford, the activity arrived in 1621, brought by the Guild of Butchers.
+Bulls were baited twice a year and their hides presented to the Mayor.
 The area where bull-baiting took place is still called the Bullring.

 In Kilkenny it took place at the site called The Ring, first in 1609, and commonly on the feast-day of John the Baptist (December 27).
 The last recorded bull-bait was in 1837, after they had become illegal under an 1835 Act.

 Bull-baiting also took place in Waterford, Naas, Drogheda, Tuam, Carrickfergus, Belfast and Athlone.